 Best Overall Running Shoe for High Arches

 The Ghost has been one of Brooks’ best-selling shoes for years.
-The Ghost has garnered a reputation for being a reliable performer on all kinds of pavement, whether you’re just getting started or looking for your marathon partner.
-Version 10 keeps the great fit of prior models, but has a mesh, seamless upper that feels great.
+The Ghost has garnered a reputation for being a reliable performer on all kinds of road, whether you’re just getting started or looking for your marathon partner.
+Version 15 keeps the great fit of prior models, with a new mesh, seamless upper that feels great.

-These shoes have a tradition 11 mm drop, meaning your feet are angled forward slightly.
+These shoes have a traditional 12 mm drop, meaning your feet are angled forward slightly.
 Great for heel-strikers or runners with naturally good form.
 The Ghosts have a nice, wide toe box, but cinch up in the midfoot to hold your foot in place.
 The best part of these shoes is their careful balance of cushioning and weight, striking the perfect balance.

 The extra cushion is exactly what your arches are looking for.
-Gel-Foam padding helps support the arch by conforming to your foot and spreading impact energy across the sole.
+DNA Loft foam helps support the arch by conforming to your foot and spreading impact energy across the sole.

-- Midsole is BioMoGo DNA gel which adapts to your stride
+- Midsole is a mix of DNA Loft Foam and BioMoGo DNA gel which adapts to your stride

 - Great cushioning, support, and overall fit